elmahio/documentation/docs/setup-deployment-tracking.md

 ![Deployments POST](images/deployments_post.png)

-To create the release, input your API key (found on your organization settings page) in the top right corner and click the JSON beneath _Model Schema_.
+To create the release, input your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) in the top right corner and click the JSON beneath _Model Schema_.
 This copies the example JSON to the deployment parameter.
 A minimal deployment would look like the following, but adding more information makes the experience within elmah.io even better:

 ```json
 {